teja-105/OpenVPN-Project-AWS-/README.md

   ### 2. Launched an OpenVPN Server:
   - Instance launched in the Public Subnet using the OpenVPN Access Server AMI from the AWS Marketplace.
   - Named this instance `OpenVPN Server`.

+## Step 3: OpenVPN Configuration
+### 1. Configured the OpenVPN Server:
+Connected to the OpenVPN Server from the AWS management console.
+Completed initial setup for the admin interface, including user authentication and network settings.

+### 2. Set Up the Client Application:
+   Installed the OpenVPN client application on my personal laptop.
+   The application included a toggle button for switching the VPN connection on and off.

+### 3. Testing Connectivity:
+   Initially attempted SSH to the private server from my laptop, which failed since it lacked direct access to the private subnet.
+   Connected to the OpenVPN server using the client application, effectively making my laptop part of the VPC.
+   Retried SSH to the private server and successfully connected.